alacamester/open-nic-tool/README.md

 This tool is intended to configure onic firmware-extensions. (needs open-nic-driver from alacamester)
 - extension 1: simple hardware-aided packet filter module
   * the tool sends filter initialization data to the onic-shell.
 Only packets passing the filter are received.
-  * IP-netmask is supported with shell extension "filter_simple" for now
-  * "filter_simple_ipv6" does not support netmask information for now

 ## Directory structure:
 - tool : contains onic_tool